mputz86/personal-prism-pioneer-program/flash-cards/atala-prism-flashcards.md

 ## Describe SSI (Self-sovereign identity) by using an example
 [#appp-w1-firechat]()
 If you talk on the internet, you need to talk to somebody through "somebody else".
 Like through facebook, Google, Zoom, ... .
-There is security issue.
+There is a security issue.
 SSI puts back the control to the party.

 ## Can SSI help me to, e.g., protect non-needed data from my driving licensed when I use my license is to show how old I am (e.g. at a bar)?
 Yes.

-## What is DID com?
+## What is DIDComm?
 [#appp-w1-firechat]()
-Channel where two entities, identified by DIDs, privately communicate.
+Channel where two entities, identified by DIDs, can privately communicate.

 ## What can you do with a DID?
 [#appp-week02]()